HIPPOCRATES FROM KOS THE FATHER OF MEDICINE ART AND SCIENCE

 Hippocrates Garden is a certified organic botanical garden.
 In our garden one can find wild herbs, wild plants, fruits and vegetables.
-During five years of operation of the Garden, 1.000 cypress trees have been planted, by students of the schools on the island and visitors from around the world.
+During 10 years of operation of the Garden, 2.000 cypress trees have been planted, by students of the schools on the island and visitors from around the world.

-In our botanical garden you will find rosemary, bay leaves, balm, oregano, verbena, sage, heather,mint,basil,thyme and many more wild herbs.
+In our botanical garden you will find rosemary, bay leaves, balsam, oregano, verbena, sage, heather,mint,basil,thyme and many more wild herbs.